johnisom/time_manager/README.md

      Like day delimited, but instead of showing sessions between delimiters, it shows all of the daily digests delimeted by week.
 Basically daily digest delimited by week (Monday thru Sunday).
-* *NOTE*:
-  For these to work with existing args as well as the colorized output idea, we will have to refactor the way args are processed to automatically partition by flags and normal arguments, the same way that most bash commands work. so a `-mc` flag would expand to a `-m` flag and a `-c` flag.
-Double flags (`--no-color`) are put in a list, and then the single flags are expanded into double flags (all single flags will have a double flag equivalent) and added to the double flag list.
-* TODO: above